 No kneading!
 No mess!

-This recipe is so easy!
-You just need to allow for time.
+This recipe for authentic Italian gluten-free focaccia bread is so easy!
+You just need to allow for time, but not much really!
+20 minutes to prep, one hour to rise (or more if you have time) and 30 minutes to bake.
 I like to prepare the dough in the morning, let it rest & rise during the day and bake it just before dinner.

 Focaccia derived its name from the Latin words “panis focacius”.
 Panis means bread.
 Focacius means central fireplace.
 This fireplace was traditionally located in the centre of Roman homes where the focaccia was cooked in the hot ashes.

 Pre-gluten-free days, I have great memories of walking around many Italian cities smelling focaccia bread wafting out of the Panettiere bakeries.
 Sold pre-sliced in satisfying portions, it was tempting to buy one of each with different toppings, but olive & rosemary topping always won me over.